 Porsche 911 Features

-Three separate powerplants can be found across the 911 range, but the most common is the “all-new for 2017” twin-turbocharged 3.0-liter flat-six that powers the 2018 Carrera and Carrera S models.
-In the Carrera, that engine develops 370 horsepower and 331 lb.-ft. of torque.
-In the Carrera S, it develops 420 horsepower and 368 lb.-ft. of torque.
-The same twin-turbocharged 3.0-liter flat-six is tuned to 450 horsepower and 405 lb.-ft. of torque in the 911 GTS models.
-The other two power plants are significantly more rare and significantly more powerful.
-In the 911 Turbo and Turbo S you’ll find a larger 3.8-liter twin-turbocharged 6-cylinder that develops 540 horsepower in the 911 Turbo and 580 horsepower in the Turbo S. Both powerplants rocket the 2018 911 from zero to sixty in under 3 seconds.
-You can also find the fully-tuned version of this 3.8-liter twin-turbo under the hood of the all-new 911 GT2 RS where it develops 700 horsepower.
+Three individual powerplants can be found across the 911 range, but the most common is the twin-turbocharged 3.0-liter flat-six which powers 2019 Carrera models.
+In the Carrera, that engine develops 370 horsepower and 331 lb-ft of torque.
+In the Carrera S, it develops 420 horsepower and 368 lb-ft of torque.
+The same twin-turbocharged 3.0-liter flat-six is tuned to 450 horsepower and 405 lb-ft of torque in the 911 GTS models.
+In the 911 Turbo and Turbo S you’ll find a larger 3.8-liter twin-turbocharged 6-cylinder that develops 540 horsepower in the 911 Turbo and 580 horsepower in the Turbo S. Both powerplants rocket the 2019 911 from zero to sixty in under 3 seconds.
+You can also find the fully-tuned version of this 3.8-liter twin-turbo under the hood of the 911 GT2 RS where it develops 700 horsepower.

 Porsche 911 Trims & Specs